jorLdev/pico-freertos-vscode/readme.md

 NOTE: Git should already be installed (comes with MacOS)

+Some MacOS-specific references:
+- Here's a simple reference for [Pico Dev on MacOS](https://www.robertthasjohn.com/post/how-to-set-up-the-raspberry-pi-pico-for-development-on-macos)
+- Here's a simple example of [setting up and building pic-example projects](https://vanhunteradams.com/Pico/Setup/PicoSetupMac.html)

 ### System Vars

 Some system vars need to be installed.
 The provided VSCode resources are being built to be OS-agnostic and user-agnostic.
 This is because some resources could be different on a given system or for a given user.
-For Windows,

 1. PICO_SDK_PATH
 	- set this to the path to the root path of the pico lib